mihanizator/developer-site/config-1_x_0.md

 ?> Client & Project

-By default, exogress relies on `Cache-Control` response header.
-Sometimes it makes sense to cache response on edge servers, but avoid caching in the browser, or just use different policies.You may change the caching strategy starting from version `1.1.0` on a per-rule basis.
+By default, Exogress relies on the `Cache-Control` response header.
+Sometimes it makes sense to cache response on the edge servers, but avoid caching in the browser, or just use different policies.
+You can change caching strategy starting from version `1.1.0` on a per-rule basis.

 ```yaml